devopsarr/prowlarr-go/prowlarr/docs/DownloadClientApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteApiV1DownloadClientRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteDownloadClientRequest struct via the builder pattern

 Name | Type | Description  | Notes